hotsoupp/proxmox-lxc-ne/README.md

 # proxmox-lxc-ne
-Installation script for installing Node exporter on all LXC's within Proxmox
+Installation script for installing [Node Exporter Prometheus](https://github.com/prometheus/node_exporter) on all LXC's within Proxmox

-Installation

 On your Proxmox Node run:
 1. ```cd ~```